janelia-cellmap/cellmap-segmentation-challenge/examples/README.md

 - `csv_path`: The path to write the CSV file to.
 - `dry_run`: A boolean flag to perform a dry run without writing the CSV file.

-For more detailed information, refer to the [datasplit generation documentation](../docs/source/dataloader.rst).

 ### Training from S3 Data

 The `make_s3_datasplit_csv` function in `src/cellmap_segmentation_challenge/utils/datasplit.py` handles the datasplit generation process for S3 data.
 This function is similar to `make_datasplit_csv`, but it uses S3 (remote) data stores instead of locally downloaded stores.

-The function `make_s3_datasplit_csv` takes the same parameters as `make_datasplit_csv`, with the addition of the `use_s3` parameter to specify whether to use S3 data stores.
+The function `make_s3_datasplit_csv` takes the same parameters as `make_datasplit_csv`.
+Without preconstructing a datasplit csv file you can direct training to stream data from S3 by including `use_s3 = True` in your training configuration file.

-For more detailed information, refer to the [datasplit generation documentation](../docs/source/dataloader.rst).

 ### Validation Time/Batch Limit Setting